 Course summary

-• You’ll learn from successful published writers and become part of a creative and passionate community of writers.
+- You’ll learn from successful published writers and become part of a creative and passionate community of fellow writers.

-• Work beyond classroom boundaries in a variety of stimulating settings to promote creativity, including urban walk workshops, museum trips and ghost story workshops in a deconsecrated chapel.
+- You’ll work beyond classroom boundaries in a variety of inspiring settings to enhance your creativity, such as Leicester Gallery at DMU, local museums and landmarks, DMU’s Special Collections archive, and ghost story workshops in a deconsecrated chapel.

 Modules